1976 Summer Olympics: Legacy

 The Olympic Stadium was designed by French architect Roger Taillibert.
 It is often nicknamed "The Big O" as a reference to both its name and to the doughnut-shape of the permanent component of the stadium's roof, though "The Big Owe" has been used to reference the astronomical cost of the stadium and the 1976 Olympics as a whole.
-It has never had an effective retractable roof, and the tower (called the Montreal Tower) was completed only after the Olympic Games were over.
+It has never had an effective retractable roof, and the tower (called the Montreal Tower) was completed only eleven years after the Olympic Games, in 1987.
 In December 2006 the stadium's costs were finally paid in full.
 The total expenditure (including repairs, renovations, construction, interest, and inflation) amounted to C$1.61 billion.
 Today the stadium lacks a permanent tenant, as the Montreal Alouettes and Montreal Expos have moved, though it does host some individual games of the Alouettes as well as CF Montréal (formerly the Montreal Impact).

 One of the streets surrounding the Olympic Stadium was renamed to honour Pierre de Coubertin, the founder of the Olympics.

 The boycott by African nations over the inclusion of New Zealand, whose rugby team had played in South Africa that year, was a contributing factor in the massive protests and civil disobedience that occurred during the 1981 Springbok Tour of New Zealand.
 Official sporting contacts between South Africa and New Zealand did not occur again until after the fall of apartheid.

 Australia's failure to win a gold medal led the country to create the Australian Institute of Sport.

 In 2016, the 40th anniversary celebrations were held.
 In conjunction with the celebrations, the 2016 Quebec Games were held.